MicrosoftDocs/ATADocs/ATPDocs/understanding-security-alerts.md

 ## Security alert structure

 Each Defender for Identity security alert includes an **Alert story**.
-This the chain of events  related to this alert in chronological order, and other important information related to the alert.
+This is the chain of events related to this alert in chronological order, and other important information related to the alert.

 On the alert page you can: